vbartonicek/website-content-checker/README.md

 # Website content checker
 Simple Apify actor for checking website pages and its content.
 URLs to check can be set manually or via provided sitemap file.
 Optionally it can send a report via email.

-Typical use cases are healtchecks of websites, dynamic page content and third party plugins.
+Typical use cases are health checks of websites, dynamic page content and third party plugins.

 ## INPUT